epi2me-labs/wf-transcriptomes/README.md

 ## Pipeline overview

-### 0. Background.
+### Background

-The methodology implemented within the wf-transcriptomics workflow follows from the largest independent long-read RNA benchmark to date.
+The methodology implemented within the wf-transcriptomes workflow follows from the largest independent long-read RNA benchmark to date.
 The [Systematic assessment of long-read RNA-seq methods for transcript identification and quantification](https://www.nature.com/articles/s41592-024-02298-3) concluded that, in well-annotated genomes, reference-based methods perform best.
 Our own previous research, benchmarking, and support of community members has shown that an automated, hands-off de-novo discovery pipeline to be bothersome for many use cases.
 The wf-transcriptomes workflow therefore focuses on a reference-guided approach rather than a novelty-first one.

 The benchmark paper above explicitly recommends `bambu` for identifying sample-specific transcriptomes in well-annotated organisms when only limited novelty is expected.
 The paper also names `bambu` as one of the best options when quantification is important, which supports using it as the core engine for downstream DGE and DTU analyses.
+For method details and current implementation notes, see the [`bambu` GitHub repository](https://github.com/GoekeLab/bambu).

 In spike-in evaluations, `bambu` generally showed high precision and was among the better F1 performers.
 This is an acceptable tradeoff for a production workflow where false transcript calls might be confound downstream analysis.